It appears that you might be using an outdated browser. Some features of

 The Toll of Working with Trauma: Understanding Self-Care as an Ethical Imperative

-This training provides participants with the tools to sustain themselves in their work with trauma by understanding, acknowledging, and responding to the ways they are impacted by the experiences of those with whom they work.
+In this training, we provide attendees with the tools to sustain themselves in their work by understanding, acknowledging, and responding to the ways they are impacted by the experiences of those with whom they work.

 Objectives